Milwaukee Avenue Urban Identity Study

 - Study how to retain and encourage development opportunities.

-Led by site design group ltd., in collaboration with McGuire Igleski & Associates, Goodman Williams Group, and Borderless Studio, the study will include a robust community engagement process consisting of workshops and focus groups through the summer of 2023.
+Led by site design group ltd., in collaboration with McGuire Igleski & Associates, Goodman Williams Group, and Borderless Studio, the study will include a robust community engagement process consisting of workshops and focus groups throughout 2023.